sistedes/library.manager/README.md

 0. **Import the conference data** from EasyChair using the `init` command.
 A set of JSON metadata files will be created with the conference data.

-1. **Manually adjust** the generated JSON files to complete the information required by the proceedings.
+1. **Manually adjust** the generated JSON files to complete the information required for the proceedings.
 Some actions that must be taken are:

     * Adjust the edition information in the edition file.

     * Add the needed _Preliminaries_ for the conference proceedings (typically _Preface_, _Commitees_, and _Invited talk_).
 Pay special attention to the `id` and `filename` properties to avoid overwriting files on each execution.

-    * Use the list`subcommand to generate listings and detect issues that must be manually fixed.
+    * Use the `list` subcommand to generate listings and detect issues that must be manually fixed.
 E.g., remove clarifications between parentheses about the type of paper --e.g., abstract, summary, etc.--, detect authors with inconsistent e-mails, ORCIDs or names, etc.

     * NOTE: the `submissions` property inside the authors' signature in submission files is not used to produce the proceedings, and it is included only for informative purposes while manually editing the files.

 2. **Synchronize the authors' list** with the _Sistedes Digital Library_ using the `sync-authors` command.
 This process will try to identify which authors already exist in the database.
 If so, the match will be stored locally using the `sistedesUuid` property.
 Non-existing authors will be created, and the `sistedesUuid` of the newly created author will be stored too.
 New authors can be created either "public" or "private" (i.e., visible only by administrators).

+    The synchronization can be aborted at any time.
+Authors that already have a `sistedesUuid` in its metadata file will be considered as already synchronized and will be skipped.

-In order to finish the publication, it is necessary to run the `sync-authors` command with the `--curate` option (or run the `curate-authors` command separately, or run the needed curation tasks manually from the DSpace UI).
+    Also note that, to produce the final proceedings, it is necessary to run the `sync-authors` command with the `--curate` option (or run the `curate-authors` command separately, or run the needed curation tasks manually from the DSpace UI).

 3. **Publish the proceedings**.
 Once the authors have been matched/created, the proceedings can be produced using the `publish` command.
-The documents are published one at a time, and the process can take a few minutes.
+The documents are published one at a time, and the process can take long time.
 The proceedings can be created either "public" or "private".

+    The process can be stopped at any time without loosing its progress.
+Tracks and documents with a `sistedesUuid` will be considered as already uploaded and won't be recreated.
+Nevertheless, the documents will be inspected to check that bundles have been correctly uploaded and authorships have been correctly registered.

-In order to finish the publication, it is necessary to run the `publish` command with the `--curate` option (or run the needed curation tasks manually from the DSpace UI).
+    To produce the final proceedings, it is necessary to run the `publish` command with the `--curate` option (or run the needed curation tasks manually from the DSpace UI).

 4. **Make authors public (if they were created as private)**.
 If authors are created as private, they must be published using the _Make public_ ("Hacer público") curation task on the `Archivo documental de Sistedes > Autores` collection.